No Death is in Vain: The Zero Point

 — Pericles

-We began our presentation exposing some possibilities and inviting new ideas exploring how we leave a living legacy every moment of our life, with every word and every action, with our silence and our presence, with our choices, our errors, our changes, our pleasures and our pain.
-We then invited the group to leave the concrete structures, walk over to the grass, take off our shoes, come into contact with the earth and with our hearts.
+I began our presentation exposing some possibilities and inviting new ideas exploring how we leave a living legacy every moment of our life, with every word and every action, with our silence and our presence, with our choices, our errors, our changes, our pleasures and our pain.
+I then invited the group to leave the concrete structures, walk over to the grass, take off our shoes, come into contact with the earth and with our hearts.
 We invited our child spirit to come out and play.

 We remembered and honored the dead and our ancestors with every footstep, opening our minds, our hearts, our bodies to receive messages from them through nature, the imagination, synchronicities and chance encounters chuck-full of meaning.
 We entered into an experimental practice of humanism, connecting with the wisdom that our subjective experience with death leaves us in all its manifestations throughout our lives.